 |Most sailors will stay in protected water during lousy

-weather stating that they don't have decent reefing on the mainsail.
+weather claiming they don't have decent reefing on the mainsail.

-you.
-Being able to reef the mainsail quickly and easily is
+she hands out.
+Being able to reef the mainsail quickly is

 sort of important when the weather turns nasty!

 This is a time for acting, not thinking.
 The factory

 reefing arrangement works OK but a crew has to go to the mast to set the first reef tack cringle on the

 rams horn hook and then pull the clew line in.
 The Problem with

 this system is that the sail has to be dropped out of its track.
 The trip to the

 mast must be coordinated with the

 helmsman.
 Reefing is usually easier with crew on board but I wouldn't count on